KhavidBap/KhavidBap/Introduce.md

 Currently taking part of Codeforces / Codechef as a newbie

-Will publish my solutions for some problems in Vietnamese / English, maybe projects in the near future.
+Will publish my solutions for some problems in Vietnamese / English with Pascal code, maybe projects in the near future.